jamesdonoh/data-mining/report.md

 Cluster analysis involves "grouping objects that are similar to each other and dissimilar to the objects belonging to other clusters" [@bramer, p.
 311].
 This technique, a form of unsupervised machine learning, might allow us to discover groups of accidents that have similar characteristics and make them the focus of further analysis.
 In practice this could eventually lead to recommendations about additional safety measures (for example, changes to road design or rider training) that might reduce the prevalance of such accident classes.
 Clustering can also be an initial process that prepares data for other kinds of data mining.

-Two challenges of this data set for clustering analysis are its large number of attributes and the fact that it mainly consists of nominal attributes, since many clustering algorithms focus on numeric data and work best with a small number of attributes [@han, p.
+Two challenges of this data set for clustering analysis are its large number of dimensions and the fact that it mainly consists of nominal attributes, since many clustering algorithms focus on numeric data and work best with a small number of attributes [@han, p.
 446-7].

-#### Handling of nominal attributes
+#### Transformation of nominal attributes

-To allow clustering methods that require numeric data (such as _k_-means) to be used on the dataset we can attempt to convert some of the nominal attributes into other forms.
+To allow clustering methods that assume numeric data (such as _k_-means) to be used on the dataset we can attempt to convert some of the nominal attributes into other forms.
 Such efforts fall into the category of what Witten et. al term 'data engineering' [-@witten, ch.
 8].

 For example, the various road classes used by the nominal `1st_Road_Class` and `2nd_Road_Class` attributes have a natural ordering of the level of development of the road, ranging from 'Unclassified' (the lowest level) to 'Motorway' (the highest level).
 In the KNIME workflow for Accidents these have been assigned to integers ranging from 0 to 5 to create a new `1st_Road_Level` attribute [figure?].